albar965/littlenavmap-manual/en/CUSTOMIZE.md

 [Options]
 Version=2.0.1
 ```
-Do not delete this since _Little Navmap_ relies on this information when updating the file.
+**Do not delete this since _Little Navmap_ relies on this information when updating the file.
 It will reset the file occasionally whenever the default settings change.
-A backup will be created to save your user customizations.
+A backup will be created to save your user customizations.**

+**Add this version section to all new files.
+Otherwise, **_Little Navmap_** might reset the content.**

 Examples for backup files: `little_navmap_mapstyle_backup_2.0.0.ini` or `little_navmap_mapstyle_backup.ini`.